faa2025/ai-security-camera-object-detection/README.md

   3. Open WSL settings and network tab select network mirrored, enable localhost forwarding, enable host address loop.
   4. Shutdown WSL in admin powershell using command `wsl --shutdown`
   5. Restart WSL
- - The list of class identification numbers for object detection can be found at https://tech.amikelive.com/node-718/what-object-categories-labels-are-in-coco-dataset/
+ - The list of class identification numbers used in object detection can be found at https://tech.amikelive.com/node-718/what-object-categories-labels-are-in-coco-dataset/

 # Example output